hollidavis/student-workbook/src/reflections/wk2/day1.md

 **In what cases might you use let vs const vs var?**

-+ Var declares a varible with global scope
++ Var declares a variable with global scope
 + Let declares a variable with a local scope
 + Const declares a variable with a local scope, however it's value cannot be changed after declaration.